rafaelgieschke/bwlp-vue-frontend/README.md

 #### NPM Packages

-I know it's much easier to just install an NPM package for everything we need, but it creates weird dependencies that usually have no use and just make a mess in our package file, when something big is needed, go for it (site-wide stuff like i18n for example), but for small code, even if there is most likely a 10 LOC package that does it out there, try just making an 11 LOC file with basically the same logic (don't steal code though).
+I know it's much easier to just install an NPM package for everything we need, but it creates weird dependencies that usually have no use and just make a mess in our package file, when something big is needed, go for it (site-wide stuff like i18n for example), but for small code, even if there is most likely a 10 LOC package that does it out there, try just making an 11 LOC file with basically the same logic (don't steal code though, you're better than that).

 ### CSS

 #### Selectors

 Use classes for 99% of cases, never IDs (can cause many problems if we use ID in a potentially repeated component.
-Specific cases require ids (although not CSS), in those cases, just try making the id `name-of-component-${some-dynamic-value (not JS random, it'll fail at some point)}`), and very rarely just the tag (except html, body and main, those are fine, header and footer are often used at different places so not them, give 'em classes).
+Specific cases require ids (although not CSS, but forms for example), in those cases, just try making the id `name-of-component-${some-dynamic-value (don't use random, or it WILL fail at some point)}`), and very rarely just the tag (except html, body and main, those are fine, header and footer are often used at different places so not them, give 'em classes).

 #### !important

-For the love of all things holy and Minecraft's Alex character (idek): Don't.
+For the love of all things holy and Minecraft's Alex character (idke): Don't.
 Just don't.
-As Green Arrow would put it: "There is always another way."
+As Oliver Jonas "Ollie" (The Green Arrow / Spectre) Queen would put it: "There is always another way."

 #### CSS Reset and CSS Normalizer

-Since we're using Beer CSS, this is handled by the package, the only reset introduced is the `border-box` rule because Beer only does it on `*`, not on `*::before` and `*::after` for some reason (not that I can see anyway), so just to be sure, I just added it again (also brings me peace knowing it's there, even if unfortunately repeated).
+Since we're using Beer CSS, this is handled by the package, the only reset introduced is the `border-box` thing because Beer only does it on `*`, not on `*::before` and `*::after` for some reason (not that I can see anyway), so just to be sure, I just added it again (also brings me peace knowing it's there, even if unfortunately repeated).

 ```css
 *,